 Enumerated type:

-— true indicates that the MAC entity requests that the PHY PHY entity measures and reports time of departure parameters corresponding to the time when the first frame energy is sent by the transmitting port.
+— true indicates that the MAC entity requests that the PHY PHY entity measures and reports time of departure parameters corresponding to the time when the first PPDU energy is sent by the transmitting port.

 — false indicates that the MAC entity requests that the PHY PHY entity neither measures nor reports time of departure parameters.
 O N